Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 The monkey, the fox and the rabbit were sympathetic to the old beggar’s plight and went into the forest to search for food.
 The monkey returned laden with fruits he had gathered from up in the trees.
 The fox returned with some fish he had caught in a nearby stream.

 Despite searching throughout the forest, the rabbit could not find any food for the old man from the woodland floor.
-When he returned much later, and saw the beggar sat next to the fire eating the fruits and the fish, the rabbit felt sad that he had been unable to find him any food.
+When the rabbit returned much later, and saw the beggar sat next to the fire eating the fruits and the fish, the rabbit felt sad that he had not been able to find him any food.
 Realizing that he could sacrifice himself so that the man

 could eat, the rabbit threw himself into the fire in an ultimate act of selflessness.